cap-js/docs/get-started/jumpstart.md

 ::: tip Served out of the box...

-Whenever we add content, `cds watch` would react immediately, for example, by bootstrapping an in-memory SQLite database, filling it with initial data, and serving services to OData automatically, without need for time-consuming builds and deployments.
+Whenever we add content, `cds watch` reacts immediately, for example, by bootstrapping an in-memory SQLite database, filling it with initial data, and serving services to OData automatically — without a need for time-consuming builds and deployments.

 :::